Terrorpods: Release

 Terrorpods was originally released for the Amiga and Atari ST. Included inside the game box was a foldout poster, drawn by Tim White, depicting three Terrorpods excavating minerals on the icy surface of Colian.
 The game was later released for Commodore 64, ZX Spectrum, Amstrad CPC and MSX.
 These versions removed all the resource management aspects of the original, turning the game into a straight-up shooter.

 Reception

 Julie Boswell's Atari ST User review called the game "superb", praising its high fidelity graphics and sound and the tense, strategic gameplay.
 The only complaint was the relatively high price.

 Hosea Battles, Jr. reviewed the game for Computer Gaming World, and stated that "This is definitely one of the best action, strategy, and adventure games ever marketed for the ST, a game that will have players coming back to it time and time again."

-A short review in Your Computer gave the game a 80 out of 100 rating, describing it as "a vastly complex and intimidating strategy/shooting game" while praising "the usual excellent graphic designs and packaging by the talented team of Roger Dean and Tim White."
-The main complaint was complexity, noting "my only real objection is that with over sixteen control keys to lear, you can find yourself blown to pieces as you try to remember what key does what".
-They conclude, "buy at once.".
+A short review in Your Computer gave the game an 80 out of 100 rating, describing it as "a vastly complex and intimidating strategy/shooting game" while praising "the usual excellent graphic designs and packaging by the talented team of Roger Dean and Tim White."
+The main complaint was complexity, noting "my only real objection is that with over sixteen control keys to learn, you can find yourself blown to pieces as you try to remember what key does what".
+They conclude, "buy at once".

 Not all reviews were positive.
 Andy Smith's December 1987 review in ACE praised the graphics and sound effects, but concluded that "if you prefer your blasting spiced with the odd alien then Terrorpods could be worth a look; if you prefer your blasting spiced with the odd chance to think then you could well get frustrated and, eventually, bored.
 It nevertheless got a 752 rating out of 1000.

 The game also reviewed poorly on less powerful platforms.
 Zzap!! had a short capsule review in their December 1987 edition, concluding "the graphics aren't bad and the game is engrossing, but the £25 price take is a little on the steep side."
 They gave it a 69% rating.